Rodney Adams

-Rodney Alan Adams Jr. (born September 15, 1994) is an American football wide receiver who is a free agent.
-He played college football at South Florida, and was drafted by the Minnesota Vikings in the fifth round of the 2017 NFL Draft.
+Rodney Alan Adams Jr. (born September 15, 1994) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the South Florida Bulls, and was selected the Minnesota Vikings in the fifth round of the 2017 NFL draft.
+Adams became the first former NFL player to join the Ultimate Frisbee Association after the league announced he'd be joining the Colorado Summit on February 25, 2025.

 College career

 Adams played college football at South Florida, after transferring from Toledo.
 During his senior season, he set a school record with 67 receptions and tied his own single-season record with 822 receiving yards.
 He caught five touchdowns.
 During his collegiate career, Adams caught 16 touchdowns which is second in school history.
 Adams was also a kick return specialist with 1,140 yards on 46 returns, including a 97-yard kickoff return for a touchdown.